 Are these commissioned police officers the same as the SLPD officers on the streets?
 Do they receive the same training?

 Yes.
 The commissioned police officers are also part of the St. Louis Police Department and have received the same training.

 Are you pulling officers off the street for this service?

-Downtown STL, Inc. contracts with a private security firm to deploy off-duty police officers to work secondary assignments within the Downtown Community Improvement District.
+The CID contracts with a private security firm to deploy off-duty police officers to work secondary assignments within the Downtown St. Louis Community Improvement District.
 Our goal is to boost the safety of our city by supplementing SLMPD’s regular services.

 Where and what times of day is this service available?

-Here is a map of the Community Improvement District where officers can accompany you:
+Here is a map of the Downtown St. Louis Community Improvement District where officers can accompany you: